InvictusStella/WebProgrammingCSE206/README.md

 ## ADDED FUNCTIONALITY

 Some backend code to hold given course properties before putting them on table.
 Need to figure out MySQL and jQuery to complete.

+### FOURTH COMMIT 20/03/2024

+Start of integration of database into site.

+* courses.html --> courses.php
+* A dynamic table that feeds on a database in courses.php
+* Remodelling of file positioning in file planing so it looks cleaner
+* exam_system database creation and insertion of couple placeholders

+## ADDED FUNCTIONALITY

+Some more backend code to complement our site and make it more dynamic.
+Pages start getting change to .php.